Nixuge/cesco/readme.markdown

 - Run `npm run dev` to start the Next.js development server.
 - Open your browser and go to `http://localhost:3000` to see the running application.

-## Project Structure

-- `pages/`: This directory contains the Next.js pages of the application.
-- `components/`: This directory contains reusable components of the application.
-- `prisma/`: This directory contains the Prisma configuration files.

 ## Contribution